Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Fair Incentives: When AI Levels the Playing Field

 Many delivery operations tie incentives to crude metrics: deliveries per hour, total stops completed, on-time percentage.
 These are easy to measure but often unfair.
 A driver who completes 48 stops on a dense urban cluster route is rewarded more than a driver who completes 35 stops across a sprawling suburban territory — even though the second route may have been harder by every meaningful measure.
+For enterprises seeking to choose the right route planning software, the ability to normalize driver performance against route difficulty is a critical differentiator.

 AI can calculate a route-difficulty index for each assignment based on distance, stop density, traffic patterns, load weight, and access complexity.
 This allows performance scoring to be adjusted for difficulty, so effort is measured fairly.
 A driver on a hard route and a driver on an easy route can be evaluated on equivalent terms.